google/zetasql/docs/differential-privacy.md

 GROUP BY column_a, id;
 ```

-This implies that if the data being anonymized has a high number of
+This implies that if the data being transformed has a high number of
-distinct values for the anonymization ID column, anonymized query performance
+distinct values for the privacy unit ID column, query
-can suffer.
+performance can suffer.

 ## Examples